Picking Winners: A Data Driven Approach to Evaluating the Quality of Startup Companies: Literature Review

-While there is little work on quantitative startup investment strategies, there have been several studies that take a quantitative approach to determining what factors are correlated with startup success.
-One study \citep{eesley2014contingent} has found that founding team composition has an effect on the startup's ultimate performance.
+There have been several studies that take a quantitative approach to determining what factors are correlated with startup company success.
+It is argued in \cite{porter2001innovation} that geographic location is a important factor for success in innovation activity.
+The work in \citep{guzman2015silicon} and \citep{guzman2015nowcasting} use a logit model to predict startup success based on features such as company name, patents, and registration, and then use the model to assess the entrepreneurial quality of geographic locations.
+In \citep{azoulay2018age} it is found that that successful entrepreneurs are generally older. \cite{eesley2014contingent} has found that founding team composition has an effect on the startup's ultimate performance .
 In particular, this study found that more diverse teams tend to exhibit higher performance, where higher performance is measured by exit rate.
 Additionally, researchers have considered how startup success correlates with how connected the founders are within a social network \citep{nann2010power}.
 Another study \citep{gloor2011analyzing} considers how startup entrepreneurs' e-mail traffic and social network connectedness correlate with startup success.
+In \cite{marmer2011startup}, the researchers studied how the founders of Silicon Valley startups influence a company's succes and found that the founders' ability to learn and adapt to new situations is most important to company success.
+In \citep{xiang2012supervised} the authors use topic modeling on news articles to predict mergers and acquisitions. \cite{nanda2017persistent} find that with venture capital firms, successful investments increase the likelihood of success in future investments.